yyubin/sprout/website/docs/architecture/ioc-container.md

 }
 ```

-## Cyclic Dependency Detection
+## Circular Dependency Detection

-Sprout detects circular dependencies at startup through `BeanGraph`.
-When circular references are found, it throws an exception to halt application startup:
+Sprout detects circular dependencies at startup using `BeanGraph`.
+If a cycle is detected, an exception is thrown, halting application startup:

 ```java
 @Component